 The Netherlands enter this opener with a strong spine, but not a perfect build-up.
 Ronald Koeman’s side were beaten 1-0 by Algeria in a June warm-up, a result that ended a 10-match unbeaten run and raised fair questions about chance creation against compact teams.
 They did respond with a 2-1 win over Uzbekistan, but that result was also tighter than many expected.

 Japan are a very live underdog.
-Hajime Moriyasu’s team have made the knockout stage in each of the last 2 World Cups, and their wins over Germany and Spain in 2022 still matter because the style has carried over: quick pressure, clean ball circulation, and sharp wide combinations.
+Hajime Moriyasu’s team have made the knockout stage in each of the last two World Cups, and their wins over Germany and Spain in 2022 still matter because the style has carried over: quick pressure, clean ball circulation, and sharp wide combinations.
 Takefusa Kubo, Ritsu Doan, Ao Tanaka, Daichi Kamada, Takehiro Tomiyasu, and Zion Suzuki give Japan a strong base across the pitch.

-Japan did beat Iceland 1-0 in their final home friendly, with Koki Ogawa scoring late, but that match also showed why this opener may be decided by small details.
+Japan did beat Iceland 1-0 in their final send-off friendly, with Koki Ogawa scoring late, but that match also showed why this opener may be decided by small details.
 Japan can control long stretches and still need patience to break teams down.
 Against the Netherlands, the danger is that one turnover or one set piece can flip the match before Japan’s rhythm fully settles.

 - Find all our World Cup content in our World Cup hub